-As of the end of 2021, total liabilities of the Company and subsidiaries stood at 3,059.73 million Baht, increasing by 6.30 million Baht from 2020.
-The increase of liabilities was mainly due to an increase in trade and other payables of 406.34 million Baht.
-The reduction of liabilities came from cost payment of spectrum license acquisition totally 227.67 million Baht and an increase in short-term loans from an unrelated party of 125.00 million baht.
+As of the end of 2022, total liabilities of the Company and subsidiaries stood at 3,089.10 million Baht, increasing by 29.37 million Baht from 2021.
+The increase of liabilities was mainly due to an increase in trade and other payables of 243.03 million Baht.
+The reduction of liabilities came from the repayment of long-term loans from financial institutions of 191.30 million Baht.